McCaffrey powers Panthers past Titans

 Christian McCaffrey scored three touchdowns, including a clinching 58-yard run in the fourth quarter, as the Carolina Panthers defeated the visiting Tennessee Titans 30-20 on Sunday afternoon in Charlotte, N.C.
 McCaffrey rushed for 146 yards on 24 carries to go with three receptions for 20 yards on another day with a heavy workload.

-The Panthers (5-3), who played a home game for the first time in nearly a month, responded from a blowout loss a week earlier at undefeated San Francisco.
+The Panthers (5-3), who played a home game for the first time in three weeks, responded from a blowout loss a week earlier at undefeated San Francisco.
 Quarterback Kyle Allen, who again was at the controls amid an ongoing injury saga involving Cam Newton, completed 17 of 32 passes for 232 yards and two touchdowns.

 Allen improved to 6-1 all-time as a starter, including 5-1 this season.
 Titans quarterback Ryan Tannehill was 27 of 39 for 331 yards with two interceptions and one touchdown.
 He scored on a 10-yard run with 2:49 remaining but his two-point conversion pass was incomplete.